frto027/ssl10n.csv/Readme.md

 ## For Modder
 Follow this guide to add localization support for your mod.

-- use the qpm library `sslocalization`, [see here](https://github.com/frto027/SimpleStupidLocalization)
+- use the qpm library `sslocalization`, [see here](https://github.com/frto027/SimpleStupidLocalization). load your own csv file.
-- To work with the Loqolizer mod, use a csv file, and load it in your mods with `SSL10n::Database::PolyglotFormat::xxx`.
-The csv format details can be found in sslocalization's readme file.
-[Example](https://github.com/BeatSaberCN/Loqolizer/blob/master/assets/localize.csv) here.
 - Just add your mod to [src/mods.ts](/src/mods.ts) and open a pull request.
 Then Loqolizer mod will automatically translate your keys.

 Optional: